 I knew deep down inside I can be flying, writing and designing much more than I do right now.
 After coming back which has been a short week I actually have put more to paper than in the past month.
 I made new plans and raised the game.
 I’ve decided to completely reevaluate what it is I spend my time on and see where I could get some time back.
 Also reevaluating everyone in my life and how they are affecting it.
 In a way going back to the drawing board.
 Although it doesn’t feel like starting over, it feels like I’m adding the fine print.
 As if I’m dotting my i’s and crossing my t’s.

 My standard has changed.
 What I expect from myself has become more.
 However I don’t feel anxious at all.
 I feel a sense of fierceness.
 That even if I want to stand in my way, I have to move too.
 I just can’t help but wonder whether it was the trip, all that I have been feeling the past weeks or maybe a combination of both that has led to this revelation.
-Realizing that we only have days, weekend, work days and all that is society nonsense, made me aware that I own the days.
+Realizing that we only have days, weekend, work days and all that is society nonsense, made me aware that I own the days (read further about that realization here).
 So I’m the least bit upset about missing uni, but every bit excited for my next steps.

 I wonder whether it is true that when you are ready a new door unlocks.